Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 September 2025 06.22.29 UTC
+- WIB: Rabu, 3 September 2025 08.54.53 UTC
-- WITA: Rabu, 3 September 2025 07.22.29 UTC
+- WITA: Rabu, 3 September 2025 09.54.53 UTC
-- WIT: Rabu, 3 September 2025 08.22.29 UTC
+- WIT: Rabu, 3 September 2025 10.54.53 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: success
+Kategori: friendship